-In addition, we may engage in the future with third parties to perform various other services for us relating to AE reporting, safety database management, fulfillment of requests for medical information regarding our product candidates and related services.
-If the quality or accuracy of the data maintained by these service providers is insufficient, or these third parties otherwise fail to comply with regulatory requirements related to AE reporting, we could be subject to regulatory sanctions.
+In addition, we may engage in the future with third parties to perform various other services for us relating to adverse event reporting, safety database management, fulfillment of requests for medical information regarding our product candidates and related services.
+If the quality or accuracy of the data maintained by these service providers is insufficient, or these third parties otherwise fail to comply with regulatory requirements related to adverse event reporting, we could be subject to regulatory sanctions.